scott2b/BasicAPI/README.md

 for something that is full-featured and ready to deploy, please take a look at the original full-stack cookie cutter.

+### Features

+ * User object with superuser distinction
+ * oauth / jwt based authentication
+ * migrations with alembic
+ * reference client Vue application (dashboard, which is the frontend from the full-stack)

 ## The API